-First revealed a year ago with a sexy jet-black onyx dial, the updated Jaquet Droz Eclipse has been reissued in an even dressier version with its face finished with ivory Grand Feu enamel.
-Although the beige-colored plate (which is not only pleasant to look at, but is also very difficult to manufacture on an industrial scale) doesn’t do a particularly good job mimicking a night sky, it still makes the watch a perfect choice for those looking for a dressy moon-phase timekeeper.
+First revealed in the year 2012 with a sexy jet-black onyx dial, the updated Jaquet Droz Eclipse has been reissued in an even dressier version with its face finished with ivory Grand Feu enamel.
+Although the beige-colored plate (which is not only pleasant to look at but is also difficult to manufacture on an industrial scale) doesn’t do a particularly good job mimicking a night sky, it still makes the watch a perfect choice for those looking for a dressy moon-phase timekeeper.

 Looking at the official specification of the Jaquet Droz The Eclipse Ivory Enamel (Ref.
 J012613200), I can assume that there are only two things that make the updated watch different from the 2012 model: the choice of materials and the size of its elegantly shaped body.

-While it is still powered by the same Jaquet Droz 6553L2 self-winding caliber (although not as spectacular as jobs created by Patek Philippe and Jaeger-LeCoultre, it is still quite complex and is also beautifully decorated completely justifying the use of sapphire crystal on its display back), it now comes in a lot more expensive 18-carat red gold body with the same precious metal used to craft the three hands, as well as the eight stars and a classic-looking moon disk (the latter doesn’t look as happy as its predecessor, by the way).
+While it is still powered by the same Jaquet Droz 6553L2 self-winding caliber (although not as spectacular as jobs created by Patek Philippe and Jaeger-LeCoultre, it is still quite complex and is also beautifully decorated completely justifying the use of sapphire crystal on its display back), it now comes in a lot more expensive 18-karat red gold body with the same precious metal used to craft the three hands, as well as the eight stars and a classic-looking moon disk (the latter doesn’t look as happy as its predecessor, by the way).

 The watch has also become considerably smaller shrinking from generous 43 mm to more elegant (and also more, um, wearable with formal attire) 39 millimeters in diameter.
-Together with approximate height of 12.7 millimeters, the watch looks a tad bulky.
+Together with an approximate height of 12.7 millimeters, the watch looks a tad bulky.
 Regretfully, the Swiss watchmaker didn’t manage to make the watch slimmer, but, even with this dimensions, the watch is comfortable to have on a normal wrist even if you plan to wear it with a tight-cuffed shirt.